Entertainment City

 Entertainment City, also known as E-City (formerly PAGCOR City and Manila Bay Tourism City), is a gaming and entertainment complex under development by PAGCOR spanning an area of 8 km2 in Bay City, Metro Manila.
 It was first envisioned by PAGCOR in 2002 with Resorts World having the first global brand casino hotel opening nearby in August 2009, barely two years after the PAGCOR Board of Directors made the open call to global casino investors.
-It lies at the western side of Roxas Boulevard and south of SM Central Business Park (SM Mall of Asia), part of Parañaque.
+It lies at the western side of Roxas Boulevard and south of SM Central Business Park (SM Mall of Asia complex), part of Parañaque.

 The project is officially named as the Bagong Nayong Pilipino–Entertainment City through an executive order by President Gloria Macapagal Arroyo and has been called several other names by the press.
 The most common name being referenced is "Entertainment City".
 The site has been declared a PEZA-approved economic zone, and in 2017, President Rodrigo Duterte renamed Entertainment City to Expo Pilipino Entertainment City after the exposition for the centennial celebration of Philippine independence in 1998 called Expo Pilipino.

-Hotels and casinos
+Major hotels and casinos

-Originally four Integrated Resort projects have been qualified in accordance with the terms of reference and are under construction by phases.
+Originally, four integrated resort projects have been qualified in accordance with the terms of reference and are under construction by phases.